top of page

 Many of Cilluffo's fine art works combine photography, ink, watercolor, acrylics, pastels, colored pencil, and digital imaging.
 The nature of each medium maximizes the unique visual and textural qualities of his subjects.
 He is known for painting Michigan’s historic subjects, including lighthouses and Mackinac Island scenes.
 His realistic renderings and his impressionistic interpretations capture the experiential essence of his favorite vacation spots.
 His most recent work is far more interpretive and abstractly executed with bold brushstrokes, splashes, flinging, spattering and squirting paint while integrating paper, canvas and plastic substrates.
 Joe’s work continues to win the awards in the USA and abroad.

 Joe also enjoys creating book and magazine covers.
 He is published in Africa, Asia, Central America and the USA.
 Pottery is another of his interests.
-He employs the earthy and historical methods of Raku firing.
+He favors the earthy and historical methods of Raku firing.

 CONTACT